minio/minio/pkg/madmin/API.md

 <a name="SetUserPolicy"></a>
 ### SetUserPolicy(user string, policyName string) error
-Enable a canned policy `get-only` for a given user on Minio server.
+Enable a canned policy `get-only` for a given user on MinIO server.

 __Example__